 Design and Modeling

 Business process design is more detailed than identification and is related to both as-is and to-be processes.
 Design efforts will often include a more detailed review of process flow, business rules, triggering events, decision points, the creation and use of data and the interfaces/handoffs between process actors.
 A formalized business process modeling notation (BPMN) enables processes to be designed in a consistent way that can be used for analysis and simulation and to drive automated execution of the process.
+Read our introduction to process mapping.

 Business process modeling can help you to: